QianhuiWan/MethylationArray_Placenta/README.md

     Comparing these 4 ways of data correction:

     * I need to find a good gold standard for Horvath's calibration method.
-I used GSE74738, because it has all these 6 tissue types.
-However, the maternal blood samples in this data set (GSE74738) didn't have information of gestational age or trimester, so I have filtered samples out in previous step.
+I used GSE74738, because it has 6 tissue types.
+However, the maternal blood samples in this data set (GSE74738) didn't have information on gestational age or trimester, so I have filtered samples out in previous step.
 GSE74738 doesn't contain samples from 6 tissue types after previous filtering, so we can't use Horvath's calibration method.

-    * QN1 doesn't eliminate batch effects (if normalised all samples together, haven't try to use QN1 separately according to tissue types because it's time consuming and we prefer to pre-process all samples together).
+    * QN1 doesn't eliminate batch effects (if normalised all samples together, haven't tried to use QN1 separately according to tissue types because it's time consuming and we prefer to pre-process all samples together).

-    * Combat is more rely on a good experimental design, because if the unwanted variables and wanted variables were in the same group, this method will remove all the variables.
+    * Combat relies on a good experimental design, because if the unwanted variables and wanted variables were in the same group, this method will remove all the variables.

     * PC1 and PC2 from control probes (not pre-processed) could represent unwanted variables, but we can't adjust unwanted variables in processed data using unprocessed control probes.
-This method could also over processed the data (see Vegard Nygaard's paper, Biostatistics.
+This method could also over process the data (see Vegard Nygaard's paper, Biostatistics.
 2016).

     In summary, we used the normalised data (without adding extra step for batch correction) for the following analyses.